IkramBagban/Interview-Preparation/Node/README.md

 - Fast and efficient execution.

 **How does Node.js handle asynchronous programming?**

-**Answer:** Node.js uses callbacks, Promises, and async/await syntax to handle asynchronous programming.
+- Node.js uses callbacks, Promises, and async/await syntax to handle asynchronous programming.
 It leverages an event loop, which allows it to handle multiple concurrent operations without blocking the execution of other code.

 **What is npm?**